In the blink of an eye, it was already Lokil the 5th turn, and the end of Alivai.

 “If you say so.
 Just please, don’t overdo it.”
 Adalina cautioned.

 “I would never do anything to cause him harm.
 He is my pride.”
 Troyle replied.
 “And this, is my Joy.”
 He kissed his cute daughter again, then put her on the ground.
 “And you my dear,” Troyle took Adalina into his arms.
 “You are my light, my star, and my life.”
 He gave her a passionate kiss.

-Before she starts gasping for air, he let go and quickly picked up Anise, retreating to the living room.
+Before she starts gasping for air, he released her and quickly picked up Anise and retreated to the living room.

 “Yo-You man-child!
 Anise was watching!”
 Adalina yelled after him, but her tone of voice was unconvincing.

 Grinning and trying to keep from laughing, Troyle sat down in the living room with his daughter.

 He was already laughing triumphantly in his mind.
 Not just because of the exchange between him and Adalina, but because of his son, his daughter, and his current life.
 He was happy.